 Entrance

 Selective, competitive entry at all points.
-At 11+ more than 600 girls apply for 55 places to join the 46 or so who have moved up (without having to take an exam) from the junior school.
+At 11+ around 10 pupils apply for every place to join the 46 or so who have moved up (without having to take an exam) from the junior school.
 Increasing numbers join from local state primary schools.
 ‘We

 - Open days